-During this reporting period, the City of St. Paul has sent notifications to Section 3 Businesses, Workers, and Targeted Workers on 12 regional Section 3 projects/contracting opportunities, business workshops, career training opportunities, project fairs/open houses.
-In addition, the City of St. Paul has partnered with the Latino Economic Development Association (LEDC), Makee Companies, and the MN Trades Academy/Construction Careers Foundation to build capacity to train with local small, small minority-owned, small woman-owned, and Section 3 businesses, as well as train local job seekers (Section 3 Workers and Targeted Workers).
-Specifically, the Section 3 Program seeks to strengthen the pipeline of the City's residents and business owners who are underutilized on public contracts because of social and economic barriers and increase access to City business opportunities.
-The partners worked with helping residents and business owners overcome barriers to economic opportunities on public contracts.
-Our partners have a demonstrated track record of helping small and low-income jobseekers and business owners succeed.
-Here are some highlights of the outreach, workshops, and fairs/open houses:
+During this reporting period, the City of St. Paul has partnered up and engaged in 9 local and regional events/workshops sharing Section 3 contracting opportunities, Section 3 certifications, career/occupational training opportunities, project fairs/open houses, and other technical assistance with potential and current Section 3 Businesses, Workers, and Targeted Workers.
+In addition, the City of St. Paul has partnered with the MN Trades Academy/Construction Careers Foundation on 2 occasions to build capacity to train with local small, small minority-owned, small woman-owned, and Section 3 businesses, as well as train local job seekers (Section 3 Workers and Targeted Workers).